Who we work with

 Please get in touch, we would love to discuss your project and see how we can help.

 Are you a new music supervisor or someone just looking for the perfect song for your project?
-Perhaps you’re an artist wanting a carrier in the world of sync… Before any of that can happen, you first need to understand the world that is sync licensing.
-Find out all about the best music libraries for film and TV & more for music licensing below.
-Music Sync libraries including a film music library, a commercial music library and much more…
+Perhaps you’re an artist wanting a career in the world of sync.
+Before any of that can happen, you first need to understand the world of sync licensing.
+It’s important to know all about the best music libraries for film and TV, how to license music for short film, what open license music is, licensing for music production & more.
+Let us shed some light on music library licensing, production music licensing, music libraries for sync licensing and more.

-Synchronisation in its simplest form in terms of sync is paring music with film, radio, TV or any other possible type of media.
+In its simplest form, sync licensing is paring music with film, radio, TV or any other possible type of media.
 Content producers (filmmakers, etc.) need music to create an atmosphere or a specific emotion.
-Imagine watching a film with no music… It wouldn’t have the same impact!
-A placement like this can reward an artist with both exposure, high sync license fees and performance royalties.
+Imagine watching a film with no music – it wouldn’t have the same impact.
+A music placement in any form of production can reward an artist with both exposure, high sync license fees and performance royalties.

-In order to use a piece of music with your media, music supervisors first need to secure a music license with you, the copyright owner.
-This allows the right to place your chosen music to moving picture or radio.
+In order to use a piece of music with your media, music supervisors first need to secure a music license with the copyright owner.
+This allows the right to place the chosen music on TV, film or radio.
+From a standard license to master recording and creative commons licenses – it is important that the music, tracks and sound effects you use are properly licensed.

-Before we dive into obtaining licensing agreements for music, we first need to understand the two types of music rights holder involved.
-Music Publishers can help with more information on this!
+You may be wondering how to license music for a film, but before you dive into obtaining licensing agreements for music, you first need to understand the two types of music rights holders involved.

 The Songwriter – The songwriter/copyright holder is the composer and lyricist of a piece of music.
 This can be one person or a group of people, all holding a percentage split of the copyright.